3 Ways Social Media Can Strengthen Your Company Culture

-Social media at work – do you love it or hate it?
+Social media at work is a controversial topic.
+As an employer, you probably either love it or hate it.
 Do you see it as a useless distraction and productivity killer?
-Or do you see it as a (free) collaborative tool for your employees?
-No matter what you think, social media could be affecting your company culture without you realizing it.
+Or do you see it as a collaborative tool for your small business team?